Derry City F.C.: Colours and crests

 The club did not sport a crest on the club jersey throughout the Irish League years, nor for most of the first League of Ireland season.
 Instead, the coat of arms of the city appeared on club memorabilia such as scarves, hats and badges.
-The symbols on the arms are a skeleton, three-towered castle, red St. George's cross and sword.
+The symbols on the arms are a skeleton, three-towered castle, red Saint George's Cross and sword.
 The sword and cross are devices of the City of London, and along with an Irish harp embedded within the cross, demonstrate the link between the two cities – the city's official name under UK law is Londonderry and the city itself was developed by The Honourable The Irish Society, a livery company of the City of London.
 The castle is thought to be an old local Norman keep built in 1305 by the de Burca clan.
 The skeleton is believed to be that of a knight of the same clan who was starved to death in the castle dungeons in 1332.
 This is accompanied by the Latin motto, "Vita, veritas, victoria", meaning "Life, truth, victory."